Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 ## User identity

-To support a broader range of use cases, our app lets you choose which of the following fields you want to send as the `User_Id` for known customers.
+To support a broader range of use cases, Amplitude lets you choose which of the following fields you want to send as the `User_Id` for known customers.

-- **Email (default)** – Recommended when other platforms use the email and can’t hash it, and you are comfortable with the privacy implications.
+- **Email (default)**: Recommended when other platforms use the email and can’t hash it, and you are comfortable with the privacy implications.
-- **Hashed email** – The MD5 email hash is useful if you have other marketing platforms sending traffic where you know the email of the visitor (fore example, email marketing like Bronto or Marketo), but not their Shopify customer ID.
+- **Hashed email**: The MD5 email hash is useful if you have other marketing platforms sending traffic where you know the email of the visitor (fore example, email marketing like Bronto or Marketo), but not their Shopify customer ID.

 ## UTM Tracking

-By default, the Shopify Plugin will automatically rely on Amplitude’s JavaScript SDK to pull UTM parameters from the referring URL and include them as user properties on all of the relevant events:
+By default, the Shopify Plugin will automatically rely on Amplitude’s JavaScript SDK to pull UTM parameters from the referring URL and include them as user properties on all the relevant events:

 - `includeGclid`: Gclid (Google Click Identifier) is a globally unique tracking parameter used by Google.
 If used, Google appends a unique parameter (for example, `?gclid=734fsdf3`) to URLs at runtime.
 By setting this to `true`, the SDK capture `initial_glid` and gclid as user properties.
 - `includeFbclid`: Fbclid (Facebook Click Identifier) is a globally unique tracking parameter used by Facebook.
 If used, Facebook appends a unique parameter (for example, `?fbclid=392foih3`) to URLs at runtime.
 By setting this to `true`, the SDK captures `initial_fblid` and `fbclid` as user properties.